AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Some Notes on Input Arguments
 #############################

-Before moving on any further, we need to make one very important note about how the vector function type system works.
+Before moving on any further, we need to make one very important note about how the VectorFunction type system works.
 In all of our previous examples, we have created and partitioned one set of arguments of a certain size, from which we constructed other functions.
 You might ask, what happens if we try to mix expressions formulated out of arguments of different sizes?
 This is strictly not allowed, as our entire type system is predicated on the fact that expressions can